mawburn/mawburn/README.md

 ![Agents of Syn logo](https://raw.githubusercontent.com/mawburn/mawburn/main/aos.webp)

-Lately, I've been getting big into Tabletop Role Playing games.
+Lately, I've been getting big into Tabletop Role Playing Games.
 I'm not much of a fan of D&D, but love to play a lot of other systems.
 I run a Living World community called [Agents of Syn](https://agentsofsyn.com), which I'm building some software for.
 At first glance it might sound edgey, but it's actually kid friendly and the world is based on a [web comic series](https://www.uptofourplayers.com/) that I'm not affiliated with.
 I definitely think there is a lot more I could do for the TTRPG community if there were 100hrs in a day instead of 24.

 I'm also big into board games and want to do some projects in that space.